GenerousLabs/share/do.md

   - No back option, no chance to escape this view
 - [ ] There's a URL encoding issue in the link generation
   - Emojis don't work, spaces in names cause issues
-- [ ] Long names without spaces break the website on mobile

 # Sprint 2